Russia - Moscow Field Office

-For U.S. Lawful Permanent Residents (LPRs) whose documents have been lost or stolen, the Moscow Field Office can sometimes issue Transportation Letters.
+For lawful permanent residents (LPRs) whose documents have been lost, stolen, mutilated or damaged, the Moscow Field Office may be able to issue Transportation Letters.
 LPRs who have been outside of the United States on temporary visits should bring any documents they have to the appointment with the Moscow Field Office.

-U.S. Citizenship and Immigration Services USCIS Moscow takes fingerprints for persons who are residents of Russia and who are:
+The Moscow Field Office takes fingerprints for persons who are residents of Russia and who are: